carlobortolan/SideNote/README.md

 - [x] User authentication with OAuth: Users can sign in using their Google, or GitHub accounts.

-- [x] Browse movies: Users can browse a catalog of movies and view detailed information about each title, including a synopsis, the cast and duration.
+- [x] Browse trailers: Users can browse a catalog of trailers and view detailed information about each title, including a synopsis, the cast and duration.

-- [x] Browse by category: Users can see all available categories with the respective movies.
+- [x] Browse by category: Users can see all available categories with the respective trailers.

-- [ ] Search for titles: Users can search for movies and TV shows by title or genre.
+- [ ] Search for titles: Users can search for trailers and TV shows by title or genre.

 - [x] Add titles to their watchlist: Users can add titles to their watchlist to keep track of titles they want to watch later.